wureset-tools/docs/README.md

 # Docs

-This repository contains the documentation for the project.
+This repository contains the documentation for the Reset Windows Update Tool.
 The documentation has been created using [MkDocs](https://www.mkdocs.org/) and can be viewed online at [https://docs.wureset.online/](https://docs.wureset.online/).

 ## Prerequisites